 Empowering rural communities

-Richa Saxena is founder of Shree Panchamdas Organic Khadi Gramodhyog Seva Samiti (SPOKSS) which makes organic cotton handmade fabric.
+Richa Saxena is founder of Shree Panchamdas Organic Khadi Gramodhyog Seva Samiti (SPOKSS) which makes organic cotton handmade fabric, which is sold under the brand name of KOSH – the treasure of khadi.
 Richa is a young social entrepreneur from outside the sector, but with a passion to bring about change with a strong focus on women empowerment.
 Anurag Chatrath is managing director at Kumaun Grameen Udyog’s (KGU) which provides income to the rural families it is involved with in the lower foothills of the Himalayas.
 KGU products are sold under its brand name Kilmora, which include food items like jams and chutneys, but also hand knitted and hand woven textiles.
 Textiles was the common ground for SPOKSS and KGU to come together.

 Investing in new learnings